Lajjalu Mimosa pudica Linn. is a small plant which is used mainly in the treatment of wounds, piles, uterine prolapse, diarrhea.

 Prarochani – improves taste, relieves anorexia.

-Shamipatra – leaves resemble to those of Shami plant.
+Shamipatra – leaves resemble those of Shami plants.

 Jalakarika